tier4/driving_log_replayer/docs/use_case/obstacle_segmentation.en.md

 # Evaluate point cloud generation

-Evaluate if the Autoware point cloud process (sensing -> perception) runs and /perception/obstacle_segmentation/pointcloud is output as intended.
+Evaluate if the Autoware point cloud generation process (if there is a connection between sensing and perception nodes) runs, and if data is being published to the `/perception/obstacle_segmentation/pointcloud` topic as intended.

-The judgment whether the point cloud is output as intended is made using t4_dataset and the point cloud.
-The following evaluations are performed simultaneously
+The following evaluations are performed simultaneously to check if point cloud published by perception nodes is valid.

-1. evaluation of whether vehicles, pedestrians, etc. annotated in advance are detected (detection)
+1. Check whether vehicles, pedestrians and other traffic participatns, annotated in advance, are detected (detection step).
-2. evaluation of whether extra point clouds appear in the overlapping area between the lane and the polygons around the vehicle defined in the scenario (non_detection).
+2. Check whether extra point clouds appear in the overlapping area between the lane and the polygons around the vehicle defined in the scenario (non_detection step).

-The recommended annotation tool is [Deepen](https://www.deepen.ai/), but any tool that supports conversion to t4_dataset is available.
+The recommended annotation tool is [Deepen](https://www.deepen.ai/), but any tool that supports conversion to `t4_dataset` format can be used.
 Multiple annotation tools can be used as long as a conversion tool can be created.

 ## Evaluation method